-A bankruptcy may be listed on your credit report for up to 10 years and there is a good chance your credit score will be rather low until you take the necessary steps to rebuild your credit.
+A bankruptcy can be listed on your credit report for up to 10 years depending on the type, and there is a good chance your credit score will be rather low until your bankruptcy is discharged and you’ve take the necessary steps to rebuild your credit.

-For an overview and explanation of your credit standing after bankruptcy, check out the free Credit Report Card.
-You’ll also get a free look at your credit scores.
+For an overview and explanation of your credit standing after bankruptcy, check out your free credit report snapshot.
+It will give you a completely free look at your credit scores, updated every 14 days, plus help you track which areas of your credit are improving.

 Rebuild Your Credit With A Secured Card